 Contributed by Cass from Cassie the Hag.

-That said, the highlight of the park has to be Greenwich Observatory.
-Also home to a great planetarium, this is best-known as being where the Prime Meridian line of the world lies – the reference point from where every place on the globe is measured.
+That said, the highlight of the park has to be Royal Observatory.
+Also home to a great planetarium, this is best known as being where the Prime Meridian line of the world lies – the reference point from where every place on the globe is measured.
 It’s also known as the centre of world time!

 The view from the observatory is one of the best in London.
 From here, visitors peer down the hill over the gorgeous Old Royal Naval College, to the famous River Thames, London Eye, Shard and O2 Arena, amongst many more.